-What a Picture Photography is a family photography company based in Birmingham.
+What a Picture Photography is a family run photography company based in Birmingham.

 The team comprises Kevin as the photographer and Kathleen running the back office side.

-I’m happy to travel to most locations to work with you.
+I’m happy to travel to locations around the Country to work with you.

-Most of our clients book because they get on with me when we first meet.
+Most of our clients book with us because they get on with me when we first meet.
 It is important that we gel together to get the best results.

 A little about me,